Best Electrician Schools in Washington

 • Independent Electrical Contractors (IEC) of Washington (Non‑Union)

-These programs meet the state licensing requirements for both hours and education, making them a direct path to becoming a journey level electrician.
+These programs meet the state licensing requirements for both hours and education, making them a direct path to training to become a journey level electrician.

 Choosing the Right Training Path